On the distribution of equivalence classes of random symmetric p-adic matrices: Introduction

+and if $r = r(n) \to \infty$ as $n \to \infty$, then $\rho_{sqf}(r,n) \to 1$. \end{cor} We note that Corollary \ref{cor:sqfminor} relies on the infinite version of the Chinese remainder theorem known as Ekedahl's sieve \cite{ekedahl1991infinite}, and thus does not include the case $r=0$.
+The latter corresponds to counting matrices with square-free determinant, and would require one to first prove that such a local product applies.
+In general, one can only count square-free values of multivariate polynomials when the number of variables is exponential in the degree of the polynomial with the best bound on the number of variables given by Destagnol and Sofos \cite{destagnol2019rational}.
+There are also exceptionally ``nice'' polynomials, where such a restriction does not apply, see \cite{bhargava2014geometric, bhargava2016squarefree,bhargava2022sqf}.
+Since the determinant is also symmetric in the entries of the matrix, and either linear or quadratic in each of them, one might hope that this problem is also more approachable, but it currently remains open.

 Finally, we show several ways of deriving the probability of isotropy i.e. existence of a non-trivial zero for random quadratic forms in $n\le 4$ variables.
 A quadratic form over $\ZZ_p$ in $n\ge 5$ is always isotropic and for the cases of $n=2,3,4$ the probability of isotropy was obtained by Bhargava, Cremona, Fisher, Jones, and Keating \cite{bhargava2016probability} through a recursive computation over finite fields.
-Though their way of deriving these formulae lies in a different framework of recursive computation, and is capable of solving a much bigger class of problems (see Bhargava \cite{bhargava2014positive}, Bhargava, Cremona, and Fisher \cite{bhargava2016proportion} \cite{bhargava2020proportion}), ours might be more straightforward and easier to interpret specifically for quadratic forms.
+Though their method lies in a different framework of recursive computation, and is capable of solving a much bigger class of problems (see Bhargava \cite{bhargava2014positive}, Bhargava, Cremona, and Fisher \cite{bhargava2016proportion, bhargava2020proportion}), ours might be more straightforward specifically for quadratic forms.

-\begin{cor} Let $Q$ be a random quadratic form in $n$ variables with coefficients distributed independently according to the Haar measure on $\ZZ_p$.
+\begin{cor} Let $p$ be an odd prime, and let $Q$ be a random quadratic form in $n$ variables with coefficients distributed independently according to the Haar measure on $\ZZ_p$.
 Then

 \end{cor}